basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### Integrity Checking

-An essential part of implementing a strong consistency subsystem in an eventually consistent system is **integrity checking**, a process that guards against data corruption and inconsistency even in the face of network partitions and other adverse events that Riak was built to handle gracefully.
+An essential part of implementing a strong consistency subsystem in an distributed system is **integrity checking**, which is a process that guards against data corruption and inconsistency even in the face of network partitions and other adverse events that Riak was built to handle gracefully.